gullerg/PCBS-Stroop-Effect/README.md

 - A .txt file with some summary statistics (default location is the 'stats' folder)

 ## Final remarks
-The scripts in this repo all worked when they were last tested on 5/12/2021.
-To avoid any errors, please follow the steps as outlined in the README and use the default configuration and trials provided.
+The scripts in this repo all worked when they were last tested on 5/12/2021, using a windows laptop running Windows 10 Pro with Python 3.6.
+To avoid any errors, please follow the steps as outlined in the README.md and use the default configuration and trials provided.